williamluisan/golang_rest_sample/README.md

 ## Description
-Just a very simple example for RESTful API with GO lang.
+Just a very simple example about RESTful API with GO lang.

 ## Breif explanation to try
 1. `go run .`